ohexus/react-juicy-ts-boilerplate/README.md

 ### `yarn setup`

-This command installs all packages, renames project and (optional) removes .git/ dir and creates a new one.
+This command installs all packages, renames project, removes .git/ dir and creates a new repository.

 ### `yarn lint`